codehoose/nebulus-deconstruction/README.md

 # nebulus-deconstruction
-Deconstruction of the old 8-bit game Nebulus
+A deconstruction of the old 8-bit Hewson game Nebulus.

+## The Brickwork
+See the blog post http://blog.codehoose.com/nebulus-deconstruction/ for details.